ClaspTV/vizbee-ftv-atv-demo-app/README.md

 2. `onStartSignIn(senderSignInInfo, callback):` The SDK invokes this method to initiate sign in process on the receiver if not signed in already.
 From here, start initialising the sign in process on app side.
 3. Update the corresponding callback methods `onProgress(signInType, regCode)`, `onSuccess(signInType)` and `onFailure(signInType, isCancelled)` in MyVizbeeHomeSSOAdapter class to manage the sign-in process updates by the SDK.

+For more details on handling the sign in request, refer to the guide.

-## Handle Start Video during Sign-In progress
+## Handle Start Video during Sign In progress
-When handling both the start video request and sign-in process in parallel, ensure that the sign-in is completed first before processing the start video request.
+When handling both the start video request and sign in process in parallel, ensure that the sign-in is completed first before processing the start video request.

 ### Migrating from legacy Vizbee Continuity integration to HomeSSO SDK
 If you have the legacy integration of the Vizbee Continuity SDK and are now upgrading to the HomeSSO SDK, follow these steps: